Bharath-Nalluri-013/OpenSource/A2_GitHub.md

 Commands to do that:
-git checkout master (#changes current branch to master) git ls--files (#lists all the files, select B.py file and edit in text editor and add print 'hello world!' line) git add B.py git commit -m "One Additional lines was added at the end to the file on math branch."
+git checkout master (#changes current branch to master) git ls-files (#lists all the files, select B.py file and edit in text editor and add print 'hello world!' line) git add B.py git commit -m "One Additional lines was added at the end to the file on math branch."